SMS Summer Research Program

 The Summer Research Program is an eight-week summer program where high school students who have completed the Saturday Morning Science program can apply to work in the lab of a Baylor College of Medicine researcher.

 Selected students work directly on a project for 40 hours/week for the duration of the eight-week period.
-In addition to this, students attend weekly ‘Lunch and Learn’ sessions sponsored by the Office of Institutional Diversity, Inclusion and Equity at Baylor.
+In addition, students attend weekly ‘Lunch and Learn’ sessions sponsored by the Office of Institutional Diversity, Inclusion and Equity at Baylor.
 At these sessions, students learn about various aspects of research and professional development over a shared meal with their cohorts.
 As a participant of the Summer Research Program, students are hired as Baylor employees under the title of Summer Project Intern and are paid the minimum wage for the state of Texas.

 In January, following completion of a student's placement with the Summer Research program, students will be required to present a research poster highlighting their research work at the Annual Houston Premedical Academy Research Symposium sponsored by the Office of Institutional Diversity, Inclusion and Equity at Baylor.